 This movie still probably has the best Alien design that was personally tinkered by Giger.
 They have used slightly different variations of the design but it is the most polished here.

 Is there a special edition?
 Yes, but it actually makes the movie shorter.
-It removes a couple of slow scenes and adds a scene of Ripley discovering a cocooned Dallas and Brett in the end of the movie.
+It removes a couple of slow scenes and adds a scene of Ripley discovering a cocooned Dallas and Brett at the end of the movie.
 It is definitely worth seeing.

 Aliens sits proudly at the top (or bottom in this case) of the list.
 One of the best sequels ever made, it is made by the sequel and sci-fi "master" James Cameron.